iarchtesla/elsabeel.tech/README.md

 <img src="al-sabeel-logo.png" alt="Al-Sabeel Logo" width="350"/>

-*"Seek knowledge from the cradle to the grave"*
+*"Pursue knowledge from the cradle to the grave"*
-— Prophetic Hadith
+— Islamic Wisdom

 </div>